EdTosoy/LuminaOS/FUTURE_TRENDS_2030.md

 ---

-### 2. From "LLM as a Feature" to "Agentic Orchestration"
+### 2. From "LLM as a Feature" to "Intelligent Orchestration"

 **The Trend**: Currently, AI is a chatbot.
 In 2030, the AI *is* the operating system.

 - **Future State**: Users won't manage "apps."
 They will manage "Objectives."
-They won't say "Open Chrome"; they will say "Prepare the market report," and the OS will orchestrate the data fetching, drafting, and layout.
+They won't say "Open Chrome"; they will say "Prepare the market report," and the OS will coordinate the data fetching, drafting, and layout.
-- **Lumina's Move**: Our **Lumina Assistant** isn't a popup; it's a **State Observer**.
-It doesn't wait for a prompt; it observes the mission and proactively clears the path.
+- **Lumina's Move**: Our **Lumina Observer** isn't a popup; it's a **State Observer**.
+It doesn't wait for a prompt; it observes the mission and proactively clears the path for the user.

 ---